 Payday installment loans work in a similar fashion, but they are considered short term installment loans.
 Because the monthly payments may make budgeting easier, some borrowers are choosing loans that allow repayment in installments over loans requiring a lump-sum repayment.
 The exact loan term depends on the lender, the amount borrowed and any applicable state laws.

-Many payday lenders offer installment loans for people with bad credit as well as installment loans online.
+Many payday lenders offer installment loans for people with bad credit as well as installment cash loans online.
 The loan amounts, qualifications and interest rates vary by lender, but as a rule, the loan amounts are more generous than for short-term loans requiring repayment in a lump sum.

 What Is a Personal Loan?